vaidhyasuraj05/Bank-Loan-Portfolio-Risk-Assessment-and-Mitigation-Strategy-using-Tableau/README.md

 List the main analytical questions:
 1. What is the portfolio's credit risk profile (by Grade)?
 2. Where is the highest geographic concentration?
-3. What is the status of asset quality realization (Collection vs. Principal)?
+3. What is the status of asset quality realization (Collection vs. Principal